 Radiation enteritis causes diarrhea, nausea, vomiting and stomach cramps in people receiving radiation aimed at the abdomen, pelvis or rectum.
-Radiation enteritis is most common in people receiving radiation therapy for cancer in the abdomen and pelvic areas.
+It's most common in people receiving radiation therapy for cancer in the abdomen and pelvic areas.

-For most people, radiation enteritis is temporary and the inflammation usually subsides several weeks after treatment ends.
-But for some, radiation enteritis may continue long after treatment ends or may develop months or years after treatment.
+For most people, radiation enteritis is temporary, with inflammation usually subsiding several weeks after treatment ends.
+But for some, radiation enteritis may continue long after radiation therapy ends or may develop months or years after treatment.

-Chronic radiation enteritis can cause complications such as anemia, diarrhea and partial bowel obstruction.
+Chronic radiation enteritis can cause complications such as anemia, diarrhea or bowel obstruction.

-Treatment typically focuses on relieving signs and symptoms until the inflammation heals.
+Treatment focuses on relieving symptoms until the inflammation heals.
 In severe cases, tube feeding or surgery to remove sections of the intestine may be necessary.

 Products & Services

-Radiation enteritis symptoms include diarrhea, nausea, vomiting, and belly cramps.
-This condition causes irritation of the intestines after radiation therapy for cancer.
+The symptoms of radiation enteritis include diarrhea, nausea, vomiting and stomach cramps.
+Symptoms occur because of irritation of the intestines from radiation therapy for cancer.
 Symptoms usually go away several weeks after treatment ends.
 But sometimes they last longer.
-Radiation enteritis that goes on for longer can cause anemia and partial bowel obstruction.
+Radiation enteritis that goes on for longer can cause anemia and bowel obstruction.

 Radiation enteritis care at Mayo Clinic